 At the hearing, we will present any and all necessary evidence in order to win.
 The judge will determine, based on the preponderance of the evidence presented, whether the allegations are true (in which case the Judge issues an “Affirmative Finding”) or false (in which case the Judge issues a “Negative Finding”).
 If there’s a Negative Finding, your driver's license is not suspended.
 In the event of an Affirmative Finding, your driver's license may be suspended.
 But, even with an Affirmative Finding, we are usually able to successfully argue for NO suspension or revocation.
 At the end of the proceeding, the Judge will issue his or her findings and we will promptly notify you of the result.

-Also, a Frisco attorney help for driver license suspension can provide additional assistance even if the proceeding goes against you!
+Also, a Frisco lawyer help for driver license suspension can provide additional assistance even if the proceeding goes against you!

 Don’t forget – time is of the essence!
 If you receive a suspension or revocation notice letter from TxDPS, call us immediately to talk with one of our attorneys.